-What do I think or get upto as Oracle Professional, UKOUG Board Member, ACE Director?
+What do I think or get up to as an Oracle Professional, UKOUG Volunteer, ACE Director?

 The intention is not to explain everything in detail but to link to existing information that may be of interest.